ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 {% capture notice_01 %}
 **NOTE**:
-- This instructions were tested on `Ubuntu 18.04` and `ROS2 Crystal Clemmys`.
+- This instructions were tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
 - This instructions are supposed to be running on the remote PC.
 Please run the instructions below on your **[Remote PC]**.
 However, the part marked **[TurtleBot]** is the content that runs on SBC of TurtleBot3.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>